 Welcome to The Bowen Technique

-Discover how this remarkable technique can help you recover from injuries faster, find relief from pain, and aid your body’s recovery.
+Discover how this remarkable fascial release technique called Bowen can help you recover from injuries faster, find relief from pain, and aid your body’s recovery.
 I specialise in applying the Bowen Technique to your problems so that you can get back to your normal life quicker.

 Bowen is a soft tissue remedial therapy.
 It encourages the body’s systems to rebalance and re-align thereby promoting healing and can help in a very wide range of conditions.
 When you receive your Bowen treatment it will consist of a series of gentle, rolling moves primarily with fingers or thumbs over muscle, ligament, tendon and connective tissue.
 This is a light pressure and no manipulation or high velocity movements are involved.
 These gentle moves are directly on skin, or if you prefer, through light clothing.
 In between sets of Bowen moves I will leave the room for short periods to allow you to rest.
 This pause is believed to allow the brain time to absorb the information it has received and act upon it.